-There’s no disk drive, of course, and the storage is almost halved compared to the Xbox Series X. That’s admittedly concerning for a digital-only model, but Microsoft is undoubtedly hoping people are taking advantage of Project xCloud which involves no downloads at all as game’s are streamed from Microsoft’s remote data servers.
+There’s no disk drive, of course, and the storage is almost halved compared to the Xbox Series X. That’s admittedly concerning for a digital-only model, but Microsoft is undoubtedly hoping people are taking advantage of Xbox Cloud Gaming which involves no downloads since games are streamed from Microsoft’s remote data servers.

-The Xbox Series S and Xbox Series X also support Spatial Sound, including Dolby Atmos, and Dolby Vision via streaming apps at launch.
+The Xbox Series S and Xbox Series X also support Spatial Sound, including Dolby Atmos and Dolby Vision, via streaming apps at launch.
 Dolby Vision support for gaming was introduced post-launch but is now available.

-Xbox Series X vs Xbox Series S games
+Xbox Series X vs Xbox Series S: games

-So while we're still waiting for some of the biggest next-gen exclusives like Fable 4 and Halo Infinite to launch, there's still plenty to play, particularly if you have a large library of titles already.
-If you own a lot of physical copies, though, be mindful that these won’t work on Xbox Series S due to the lack of disc drive.
+So while we're still waiting for some of the biggest next-gen exclusives like Fable 4 to launch, there's still plenty to play, particularly if you have a large library of titles already.
+If you own a lot of physical copies, though, be mindful that these won’t work on Xbox Series S, due to the lack of disc drive.

-Xbox Series X vs Xbox Series S verdict
+Xbox Series X vs Xbox Series S: verdict

-By creating an argument for Xbox Series X vs Xbox Series S, Microsoft has essentially done its best to turn consumers’ heads where it might not have done so were it a straight fight between Xbox Series X and PS5.
+By creating an argument for Xbox Series X vs Xbox Series S, Microsoft has essentially done its best to turn consumers’ heads where it might not have done so before, was it a straight fight between Xbox Series X and PS5.
 And that’s surely a win for Xbox as a whole.